 Field Description Name Type an outlet name up to 64 characters long.
-State on power-up Click this field to select this outlet's initial power state.
+State on device startup Click this field to select this outlet's initial power state.
 Options: on, off, last known and PDU defined.
 Note that any option other than "PDU defined" will override the global outlet state setting on this particular outlet.
 Power off period during power cycle Select an option to determine how long this outlet is turned off before turning back on.
 Options: PDU defined or customized time.
-See Power-Off Period Options for Individual Outlets (on page 119).
+See Power-Off Period Options for Individual Outlets (on page 155).
 Note that any time setting other than "PDU defined" will override the global power-off period setting on this particular outlet.
 Non-critical Select this checkbox only when you want this outlet to turn off in the load shedding mode.
-See Load Shedding Mode: Activate or Deactivate (on page 111).
+See Load Shedding Mode: Activate or Deactivate (on page 146).

-- 1) Click Save. - 2) The outlet's custom name, if available, is displayed in the outlets list, following by its label in parentheses. - ► To reset this outlet's energy counter or minimum/maximum values:
+- 1) Click Save. - 2) The outlet's custom name, if available, is displayed in the outlets list, following by its label in parentheses.